 A holding company can own businesses in a variety of unrelated industries.
 It doesn’t matter if the owners and managers of the holding company don’t know about those businesses because each subsidiary has its own management to run the day-to-day operations.

-What are the disadvantages of a holding company-operating company structure?
+What are the disadvantages of a holding company?

 There are some drawbacks to using a holding company and subsidiaries as well, including the following: